Part Time Day

-This is a full time, face to face course.
-You will need to attend approximately 16 hours of class, over 2 days a week, for 15 weeks.
+This is a Part Time Day Blended course.
+You will need to attend approximately 16 hours of class, over 1-2 days a week, for 6 months.

-You may also be required to complete approximately 13 hours of additional study each week outside of class hours, including assessment preparation, self directed study, activities and revision.
+You may also be required to complete approximately 4 hours of additional study each week outside of class hours, including on the job work experience.